DenzelBraithwaite/Vault-of-Knowledge/project_guidelines.md

 #### **`Review design guide`**

-Before starting a project, review the '`css.md`' design section to start with a good focus and approach.
+Before starting a project, quickly review the [website personalities](css.md#design) section of the css guide to start with a good focus and approach.

 <br>
 <br>